-A Reaction is a two-page summary and analysis of one of the articles which I have placed on electronic reserve (click here to access electronic reserve).
+A Reaction is a two-page summary and analysis of one of the articles in Canvas (look under "Files").
 It must be properly formatted (see Section 18 of The Writing Guide) and follow the strictures of style explicated in Sections 1-20 of The Writing Guide.
 A word count must be appended to the end of the Reaction consisting of at least 500 words.
 At the top of each Reaction should be three single-spaced lines with the following information: on the first line, the student's name; on the second, the article being reviewed; and on the third, the Section of the class and the date on which the Reaction was turned in.
 The rest of the Reaction should be double-spaced and there should be no title or title page.
 Any Reaction which does not conform to the standards of The Writing Guide will be returned for no credit.
 In such an instance, students MUST meet in person with me to discuss why the Reaction received no credit before another Reaction will be accepted.
 Please bring the Reaction (the one with my comments) to our meeting.

 First Essay (50 pts.): Due in the fifth week of class.